SpudGunMan/EQMap2/README.md

   * EQMap orginal project in doc/src directory by Craig A. Lindley 2021

 ## To-Do
+normally on a next branch if you see it try it out! `git pull origin next`
 - add RSS or sun/moon/tide
 - use memory to lower any disk write
 - settings menu for UTC and sleep